Mds21/Train-Yolact-on-custom-dataset/README.md

 # Run just the raw model on the first 1k images of the validation set
 python3 labelme2coco.py {train dataset folder path} {Train output folder path} --label=labels.txt
 ```
-same thing should be done for test folder , make sure you have you have added your labels in labels.txt
+same thing should be done for test folder also , make sure you have added your labels in labels.txt

 ## config file changes